 The Ruptura Maniple isn’t something you’ll see too often at this point bracket, but with the Firebrands traits this is a fun list that will give some opponents pause.
 You’ve got 4 fairly durable Titans with a load of firepower which will require your opponent to focus fire if they want to reduce your number of activations.

 The Reavers will push up the field using the free boost each turn, together with the burst of speed whenever one of the Warbringers manages to take something down.
-The Princeps Senioris is a Shedim Rift Veteran, with two weapons that will make good use of the trait – the Laser Blaster and the Powerfist.
-Consider taking Maniple of One to give them the Knife Fighters trait to do some serious damage when they get into charge range.
+The Princeps Senioris is a Shedim Rift Veteran, with two weapons that will make good use of the trait – the Laser Blaster and the chainfist.
+Consider taking Maniple of One to give it the Knife Fighters trait to do some serious damage when it gets into charge range, or the Janissary maniple’s trait to coordinate charges with the Lancers.
+And with your updated Seizing the Initiative trait, the odds are pretty good that you’ll have the opus when you need it.

 The Warbringers will drop pie plates everywhere, levelling terrain and vaporizing Knight Banners.
-This’ll be even more fun with terrain destruction rules, as the sheer amount of firepower combined with the other Reaver’s Infernus Missiles will set the table ablaze, making for an interesting stiuation.
+This’ll be even more fun with terrain destruction rules, as the sheer amount of firepower combined with the Reavers’ Infernus Missiles will set the table ablaze, making for an interesting stiuation, especially once voids are down.
+You’ve also got multiple great targets for Maniple of One to shift into the Extergimus trait to tear down exposed armour with contemptuous ease.

 Try to drop voids with the Reavers first to allow the Warbringers the chance to make the most of their anti-armour weapons and trigger the free movement.
-The boosted move from the Ruptura’s maniple trait will give you a little more room to push for Shield Bane to chip away at those voids.
+The boosted move from the Ruptura’s maniple trait will give you a little more room to push for Shieldbane on your Princeps to chip away at those voids, and the nearly-guaranteed 4 extra saves per round (assuming neither Reaver goes on First Fire) from Infernus Missiles will rack up quickly.

 Playing against Atarus